ercintorun/Vscode-Server-Installation/readme.md

-# 🧠 code-server with HTTPS (Self-Signed Cert) on Ubuntu + Containerlab Extension Fix
+# 🚀 code-server + Containerlab VSCode Extension with HTTPS (Self-Signed Cert)

-This guide walks you through installing `code-server` with HTTPS on Ubuntu using a self-signed certificate and fixing the **`stdout maxBuffer length exceeded`** issue in the Containerlab VSCode extension.
+> ✅ You can also use the [automated installation script](#automated-installation-script) below to install everything in one go!

 ---

+## 🛠️ Manual Installation Steps

-## 🛠️ 1.
-Install `code-server`
+### ✅ 1.
+Install code-server

 ```bash
 curl -fsSL https://code-server.dev/install.sh | sh